SageofPHY6Paths/hinduismdebunked.com/docs/veganism.md

 nav_order: 10
 permalink: /veganism/
 ---
-The name of this website is inspired from <a href="https://www.carnismdebunked.com/" target="_blank">carnismdebunked.com</a> which is an excellent website to debunk any excuesed for not being a vegan.
+The name of this website is inspired from <a href="https://www.carnismdebunked.com/" target="_blank">carnismdebunked.com</a> which is an excellent website to debunk any excuses for not being a vegan.
+I also recommend everyone to watch <a href="https://www.youtube.com/watch?v=UcN7SGGoCNI" target="_blank">DAIRY IS SCARY!
+The industry explained in 5 minutes</a>.

 1. TOC
 {:toc}